Watch Diacle founder, Adam Vaziri, discuss blockchain regulation.

-The next part of the process is the most ingenious in terms of Satoshi’s invention.
+The next part of the process is the most ingenious part of Satoshi’s invention.

-As said above Satoshi decentralises the administration of the payment system by having everyone in the network keep a copy of the full transaction chain – that means no one person is responsible for making sure it is accurate.
+As previously mentioned, Satoshi decentralises the administration of the payment system by having everyone in the network keep a copy of the full transaction chain.
+This means no one person is responsible for making sure it is accurate.

-Then he delegates the responsibility for actually validating the unconfirmed transactions and adding them to the transaction chain.
+Then they delegates the responsibility for actually validating the unconfirmed transactions, and adding them to the transaction chain.
 How does Satoshi do that?

 The basic competition rules are as follows:

-and if you succeed in that challenge then you can add the packet containing the unconfirmed transactions (block) onto the bitcoin transaction chain (or, in other words, the blockchain).
+– If successful in that challenge, add the packet containing the unconfirmed transactions – the ‘block’ – onto the bitcoin transaction chain.
+Or, in other words, the ‘blockchain’.

-The people in the network who collect unconfirmed transactions and package them together and who try and win the mathematical challenge are called the ‘miners’.
+The people in the network who collect unconfirmed transactions and package them together, in an attempt to win the mathematical challenge, are called the ‘miners’.

-(Gambling is just been used here as an example to illustrate the improbability involved).
+NB.
+Gambling is used here as an example to illustrate the improbability involved.

 Winning the bitcoins in the block is simply about getting the right number of preceding zeros as a result of a mathematical challenge.

-It is a kind of a huge casino where everyone is playing roulette but that everyone is betting on zero every time.
-Everyone in the room just keeps spinning the wheel until one of the peers in the network gets zero.
+It is a huge casino of sorts, where everyone is playing roulette, but where everyone is betting on zero each time.
+Everyone in the room just keeps spinning the wheel until one of the peers in the network wins on zero.

-But for bitcoin you have to have a number of zeros so you need to be spinning at least 20 wheels and to win the prize all 20 wheels have to be zero.
+But for bitcoin you must have a number of zeros.
+Therefore, you need to be spinning at least 20 wheels.
+And to win the prize all 20 wheels must be zero.
 Now you can understand the statistical challenge involved.

-What is interesting is that when a miner has found the right number he/she is able to show everyone else in the network and everyone in the network will themselves be able to check if the winning number was correctly arrived at.
-This is not like a casino where you can never be sure if the table is rigged or naturally has a bias for zero.
-With bitcoin the miners can recreate the ‘roulette spin’ that the winner did to see if it ends up with the same result.
+What is interesting is that when a miner has found the right number, they are able to show everyone else in the network and everyone in the network will themselves be able to check if the winning number was correct.
+This is not like a casino where you can never be sure whether the table is rigged or naturally has a bias for zero.
+With bitcoin, the miners can recreate the ‘roulette spin’ that the winner did to see if it provides the same result.

-Once accepted and only at that moment are the transactions in that block ‘confirmed’.
-Once confirmed then everyone in the network will automatically run the instructions in the transactions on their blockchain.
+Once accepted, it is only at this moment that the transactions in that block are ‘confirmed’.
+Once confirmed, everyone in the network will automatically run the instructions in the transactions on their blockchain.
 In other words, everyone’s blockchain will be updated in accordance with the protocol.

 Barter was the first decentralised P2P payment system invented, as physical assets are exchanged directly between peers.
-Bitcoin is the first remote P2P fully decentralised payment system invented.
-But of most interest, in abstract, is that bitcoin simply demonstrated that parties can manage a monetary system of records without any form of loyalty or connection between them or trust.
-Trust is not needed for bitcoin’s decentralised payment system to work and that is what makes it powerful.
+Bitcoin is the first remote P2P, fully decentralised payment system invented.
+But most interest, in abstract, is that bitcoin simply demonstrated that parties can manage a monetary system of records without any form of loyalty or connection between them, i.e. trust.
+Trust is not needed for bitcoin’s decentralised payment system to work – and that is what makes it powerful.

 Bitcoin is also extremely resilient as there are over 5000 main peers in the network with the full blockchain.
 You would have to eliminate all of them to change the transaction history.
-You would need to collude with more than 50% to change history moving forwards.
+You would need to collude with more than 50% to change the course of history.

-If we look at a payment system, all it is essentially is a record keeping and communication system.
-For bitcoin is it an asset register of sorts; bitcoin moves from one username to another username, it is validated by the network and once validated, everyone in the network automatically updates their record of who owns what and in what quantities.
+If we look at a payment system, it is essentially a record keeping and communication system.
+For bitcoin, it is an asset register of sorts; bitcoin moves from one username to another username, It is validated by the network, and once validated, everyone in the network automatically updates their record of who owns what – in what quantities.

-Well of course just replace bitcoin with other assets and you end up with the same benefits that bitcoin offers.
-That is already being done on bitcoin where bitcoins are been labelled as shares and then transacted in the bitcoin payment system.
-(Here I am just explaining a few examples but not the detail of the pros and cons of these derivative notions.)
+If you replace bitcoin with other assets, you end up with the same benefits that bitcoin offers.
+That is already being done on bitcoin where bitcoins have been labelled as shares, and then transacted in the bitcoin payment system.

-Other initiatives have cropped up where they have evolved the concept of bitcoin as they found the confirmation process in the bitcoin payment system a bit slow.
-So they created a new protocol where they would appoint certain persons in the network to do the transaction validation to make the process faster.
-That is the Ripple protocol.
+Other initiatives have cropped up where they have evolved the concept of bitcoin, as they found the confirmation process in the bitcoin payment system a bit slow.
+So, they created a new protocol where they would appoint certain persons in the network to do the transaction validation, to make the process faster.
+This is the Ripple protocol.

-Further, certain thought leaders looked at bitcoin as this vast shared database storing one version of the truth.
-They then thought about how the banking system works with all its information held in silo,s and one bank having to reconcile their information with another bank’s information about a contract, then said maybe bitcoin and the idea of sharing the same ledger is the real value of bitcoin.
-Bitcoin eliminates post-event reconciliation as the ledger is updated constantly and there is only one version of truth regardless of what that truth is.
+Furthermore, certain thought leaders looked at bitcoin as this vast shared database, storing one version of the truth.
+They then thought about how the banking system works with all its information held in silo’s, with one bank having to reconcile their information with another bank’s information about a contract.
+Then said, “maybe bitcoin” and the idea of sharing the same ledger is the real value of bitcoin.
+Bitcoin eliminates post-event reconciliation as the ledger is updated constantly, and there is only one version of truth regardless of what that truth is.

 As such it should be treated with care as it has potential to offer more social benefits than the internet.
 If the internet helped with communication and connecting the world, the invention of decentralised payment systems help with financial inclusion and reducing the costs of financial services which benefits everyone.

-But beyond that, a system to create a shared untamperable record is a paradigm shift for companies, industries, governments and humanity – the irony of bitcoin was that blockchain was a means to an end now, on reflection, blockchain is the end in itself but what blockchain offers is almost immeasurable in scope.
+But beyond that, a system to create a shared, tamperproof record, is a paradigm shift for companies, industries, governments and humanity.
+The irony of bitcoin was that blockchain was a means to an end.
+Now, on reflection, blockchain is the end in itself, but what blockchain offers is almost immeasurable in scope.